sanko/perl4mirc/README.txt

 	For an example of C4mIRC, check out the inlinec alias in perl.mrc.
 Also, note that you may run into problems if you try this from a directory with spaces.

-Win32::API

-	Without Win32::API, only basic functionality is supported.

-		Ex: //echo $perl(9 + 5)

-	...just install it from CPAN and forget about it.

 RELEASE INFORMATION